Got Your Back! UMD

 The mission of Got Your Back!
 UMD is to create a culture of actualized shared responsibility and individual action in challenging unjust and hurtful words, behaviors and attitudes, or simply to help someone in need; action that in turn serves to create a safe, positive and inclusive campus climate for all.

-The Goals of the bystander intervention program are:
+The Goals of the bystander intervention initiative are:

 1. To increase awareness and knowledge that supports noticing events and interpreting events as a problem.

-2. To deliver tools and strategies that inform safe and effective intervention in problematic events.
+2. To deliver tools and strategies that inform safe and effective intervention.

-3. To build confidence and motivation that supports taking personal responsibility to act.
+3. To build confidence and motivation that inspires taking personal responsibility to act.

 Strategies to support the vision: